esphome/esphome-docs/components/sensor/dsmr.rst

     dsmr:
       max_telegram_length: 1700

 It's best when a hardware UART is used for reading the P1 data.
-Whether or not hardware UART is used can be checked in the config dump that you get when connecting to the API logger.
+On ESP8266, whether or not hardware UART is used can be checked in the config dump that you get when connecting to the API logger.
 Example logging output:

 .. code-block:: text